-The Session management described in this Deliverable enables the architectural alternatives described in the Deliverable D4.1 on 5G-Xcast mobile core network.
-It details the call flows for the use cases described in the Deliverable D2.1 on Definition of Use Cases, Requirements and KPIs, being Media and Entertainment (M&E) and Public Warning System (PW).
+The Session management described in this Deliverable enables the architectural alternatives described in the Deliverable D4.1 [2[on 5G-Xcast mobile core network.
+It details the call flows for the use cases described in the Deliverable D2.1 on Definition of Use Cases, Requirements and KPIs, being Media and Entertainment (M&E), Public Warning System (PW), Mission Critical Communications (MCC), Cellular-to-Vehicle (C-V2X) and Internet of Things (IoT).
 These call flows support the initiation of Multicast/Broadcast Sessions for media delivery to mass, in an efficient manner.